Frequently Asked Questions

 do not affect the student’s GPA.

 - A student who simply stops attending class and fails to follow the above procedure will receive an “F” grade in the course.
-That grade will appear on the student’s BC3 transcript.
+That grade will appear on the student’s official BC3 transcript.